High-quality leadwood for sale

 Distribution | From Tanzania in the north to KwaZulu-Natal in the south |

-The tree | Semi-deciduous, the leadwood tree grows to a height from 7 to 15 metres, sometimes in shrub.
+The tree | Semi-deciduous, the leadwood trees reaches a height of 7 to 15 meters, sometimes as a shrub.
 It grows in open woodland of all types.
-Leadwood bark is pale grey and cracked in rectangular shapes.
+The bark of leadwood is pale grey and cracked into rectangular shapes.
 Leadwood is a protected species in South Africa.
-Leadwood harvesting is subject to permits. |
+Harvesting of is subject to permits. |

 The wood | Leadwood is hard, heavy and greyish to black.
 The sapwood is yellow.
 Leadwood density is 1.2 t/m3 when air-dried. |